bhargav1sarvadhi/Express_Sequelize_crud/ReadMe.md

   - Type (Tech or Non-Tech)

 - Endpoints:
-  - POST /department: Create a new department and also bulk instert this endpoint.
+  - POST /department: --Create a new department and also bulk instert this endpoint.
-  - PUT /department/:id: Update a department by ID.
+  - PUT /department/:id --Update a department by ID.
-  - DELETE /department/:id: Delete a department by ID.
+  - DELETE /department/:id --Delete a department by ID.

 ### Designation